 Originally known as Decoration Day, Memorial Day began informally in the years following the American Civil War (1861-1865).
 As the deadliest war in American history, the Civil War led to our first military cemeteries.
 The most famous is Arlington National Cemetery in Arlington, VA.

 By the late 1860s, Americans across the country began holding springtime tributes to their fallen service members, decorating their graves with flowers, and saying prayers.

 In May 1865, more than 1,000 recently freed slaves gathered with members of the U.S. Colored Troops and local residents in Charleston, SC.
 They met at a former prisoner of war camp to establish a burial site for federal soldiers who died there.
 They sang hymns, eulogized the dead, and distributed flowers.

 Over 100 years later, in 1968, Congress passed the Uniform Monday Holiday Act, which established Memorial Day as a federal holiday.
 The law went into effect in 1971.

 When is Memorial Day?

 Memorial Day is the final Monday in May each year.

 Cities and towns around the nation host Memorial Day parades, which often include active-duty military personnel and veterans, as well as local bands and community organizations.

-Dearborn hosts one of the largest Memorial Day parades in the country, and the oldest parade in Michigan.
-I am proud to be walking in it this year.
-The parade kicks off at 10:00 a.m., and everyone is welcome.
-You’ll find complete information here.
+Dearborn normally hosts one of the largest Memorial Day parades in the country, and the oldest parade in Michigan.
+I am proud to have walked in it in 2019.
+The parade will not be held in 2020, due to COVID-19.